Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Method

 \subsection{Concatenation and Re-organization for Feature Bi-Fusion}

-In Fig.\ref{fig:Core:Puri}, each bi-fusion module consists of three {\bf CORE COncatenation and RE-organization} blocks and two skip connections.
-Details of the bi-fusion module are shown in Fig.\ref{fig:Core:Puri}a.
-The design of this {\bf CORE} module (Fig.\ref{fig:Core:Puri}b) aims at a major advantage that feature fusion modules can be recursively applied to: (1) concatenate semantic features from top layers (top-down), and (2) re-organize spatially rich localization features from bottom layers (bottom-up).
-To avoid using too many dithering operations ({\em i.e.}, point-wise convolutions) and to avoid computationally expensive operations ({\em i.e.}, pooling and addition), we adopt an $1\times1$ depth-wise convolution in the CORE module.
+In Fig.~\ref{fig:Core:Puri}, each bi-fusion module consists of three {\bf concatenation and re-organization (CORE)} blocks and two skip connections.
+Details of the bi-fusion module are shown in Fig.~\ref{fig:Core:Puri}(a).
+The {\bf CORE} design in Fig.~\ref{fig:Core:Puri}(b) brings a major advantage that feature fusion can be recursively applied in both top-down and bottom-up fashions to: (1) concatenate semantic features from top layers (top-down), and (2) re-organize spatially rich localization features from bottom layers (bottom-up).
+To avoid using too many dithering operations ({\em i.e.}, point-wise convolutions) and to avoid computationally expensive operations ({\em i.e.}, pooling and addition), we adopt an $1 \times 1$ depth-wise convolution in the CORE module.
 This enables effective fusion of pathways coming from deeper and shallower layers in each layer of the FP.
-Our $1\times1$ depth-wise convolution in CORE is very different from most of SoTA bi-directional methods \cite{conf/icann/SchererMB10,Kim_2018_ECCV,Woo2019GatedBF,Wu2018SingleShotBP}, where feature fusion is carried out by concatenating all feature maps.
+Our $1 \times 1$ depth-wise convolution in CORE is very different from most of SoTA bi-directional methods \cite{conf/icann/SchererMB10,PFPNet:ECCV:2018,Woo2019GatedBF,Wu2018SingleShotBP}, where feature fusion is carried out by concatenating all feature maps.
 Their simple concatenations result in a large feature map proportional to the total feature size.
-In contrast, the $1\times1$ conv filter in CORE is automatically learned, such that features can be fused more effectively, while maintaining a constant-sized feature map.
+In contrast, our $1 \times 1$ conv filter in CORE is automatically learned, such that features can be fused more effectively via a feature map of fixed size.

 In each layer of the used backbone, CORE fuses features of each layer with its two adjacent (immediately shallower and deeper) layers.
-In other words, CORE performs {\em feature bi-fusion} in the Feature Pyramid.
-In the bottom-up fusion with the shallower layer, a {\bf Re-Organization (Re-Org)} block (in Fig.\ref{fig:Core:Puri}b) is adopted to re-organize the feature map into 4 channels.
-The $1\times1$ convolution filter is then performed to fuse all feature maps as the output.
+In other words, feature {\em bi-fusion} is performed in the feature pyramid of CORE.
+In the bottom-up fusion with the shallower layer, similar to YOLOv2~\cite{YOLOv2}, a {\bf Re-Org} block from Fig.~\ref{fig:CORE:BFM}(b) is adopted in Fig.~\ref{fig:Core:Puri}(b) to re-organize the feature map into 4 channels.
+However, instead of using a concatenation operation, the $1 \times 1$ convolution filter is then performed to fuse all feature maps as the output.